revue-org/revue/docs/website/docs/report/deployment/kubernetes.md

 - **Persistent Volume Claim**: to store data that needs to persist even after the pod is deleted.
 - **ConfigMap**: to store configuration data and database initialization scripts.

-We choosed to use [Traefik](https://traefik.io/) as the Ingress Controller and reverse proxy.
+We chose to use [Traefik](https://traefik.io/) as the Ingress Controller and reverse proxy.
 Traefik is a modern HTTP reverse proxy and load balancer that can be used to expose services outside the cluster.
 Each request to a microservice will pass through Traefik, which will route the request to the correct service.